SL041093/Academic-Website/content/authors/admin/_index.md

 title: Sukanya Lahkar
 ---

 I am a graduate student at the Industrial and Systems Engineering department of San Jose State University.
 I received my BE in Computer Science and Engineering and have five years of full-time professional experience working as a technology consultant.
 My interests lie in the continuously evolving and vibrant field of data analysis and management.
 I excel in organizing and executing plans to achieve project goals efficiently.
 This website of mine is forever a work in progress—kind of like my skillset!
-Life moves fast, new skills pop up out of nowhere, and keeping this updated feels like chasing a runaway train…but hey, I try!~
+Life moves fast, new skills pop up out of nowhere, and keeping this website updated feels like chasing a runaway train…but hey!
+I try.

 {{<icon name = "download" pack ="fas">}} Download my {{<staticref "uploads/resume.pdf" "newtab">}} resume {{</staticref>}}.
 {style="text-align: justify;"}